 Weekly practice tests will also help you approach the real AWS exam with confidence.
-AWS does provide their own practice tests, but you won’t get detailed explanations for answers.
+AWS does provide its own practice tests, but you won’t get detailed explanations for answers.
 Again, signing up for a practice test course is a great alternative.

 Make sure your chosen practice test course uses the same difficulty and style as the real AWS exam.
 The best courses will also provide detailed explanations for both right and wrong answers, helping you understand your errors.

-Some solutions come with different testing modes, allowing you to test your specific knowledge areas, check correct answers as you go through the exam, or simulate AWS exam experience.
+Some solutions come with different testing modes, allowing you to test your specific knowledge areas, check correct answers as you go through the exam, or simulate the AWS exam experience.

 Having said all that, there are numerous substandard and outdated practice test courses on the market that don’t accurately represent the real AWS exams.
-Therefore, you’ll need to choose a course wisely and check reviews shared by their past learners before signing up.
+Therefore, you’ll need to choose a course wisely and check reviews shared by past learners before signing up.

 4. Ace the AWS Exam